onewby/bus-boards/README.md

 ## Next steps

+- [ ] The new BODS service has caused lots of issues with duplicated services and poor destination naming.
+Deduplication and likely a sooner transition to handling TransXChange + Traveline data directly is needed
+- [ ] Selective SSR for faster load times
 - [ ] Fix unmerged stances (e.g. for Seacroft and Wakefield Bus Stations)
 - [x] Delay prediction
   - [x] Show on departures board